 The selection rank is the rank used to determine your competitiveness relative to other applicants.
 If you are competing in the year 12 subquota your selection rank for most courses will be based on your ATAR, adjusted to take account of any bonus points to which you are entitled.

 Bonus points and selection ranks

 Bonus points are not added directly to an ATAR when calculating a selection rank.
 Your ATAR is derived from your university aggregate.
-If you are eligible for bonus points they will be added to your university aggregate and a selection rank (equivalent to an ATAR adjusted for the bonus points) calculated.
-For the small number of course where additional entry requirements are used, the selection rank will be calculated according to rules provided by the university offering the course.
+If you are eligible for bonus points they will be added to your university aggregate and a selection rank (equivalent to an ATAR adjusted for the bonus points) will be calculated.
+For the small number of courses where additional entry requirements are used, the selection rank will be calculated according to rules provided by the institution offering the course.

 Ranks obtained from South Australian, International Baccalaureate and interstate year 12 qualifications may be augmented by bonus points where eligible.

 The higher education subquota allows applicants who have already studied at higher education level to apply to enter another course.
 Most undergraduate courses have a higher education subquota.
 Whether you are eligible to compete in a higher education subquota largely depends on the length of time you have studied.